God's Design for Your Body

 Questions to Reflect On

-• Where do you usually seek your worth?
+• Where do you find your sense of worth?

 Chapter Summary